IvoVuk/Face-Mask-classification/README.md

 ## Phase 1 : Dataset (avaliable for download [here](https://drive.google.com/file/d/1_Aj3mrR_t1y2gpOGhz1S_jHa6CXnP1ZL/view?usp=sharing))
 - General Project Research

-To train a deep learning model to classify whether a person is wearing a mask or not, we need to find a good dataset with a fair amount of images for both classes:
+To train a deep learning model to classify whether a person is wearing a mask or not and whether is young or old, we need to find a good dataset with a fair amount of images for four classes:
+* wearing a mask_old
+* wearing a mask_young
-* wearing a mask (old and young)
+* not wearing a mask_old
-* not wearing a mask (old and young)
+* not wearing a mask_young

 One of the more difficult tasks we had with this project was collecting the data.
 We decided to collect images that we will all take without using ready-made data and datasets that was created for facial recognition purposes.
 We did that, that is, our database contains 80% of the real images that we as a team took.
 _________________________________________________________________________________